mixed media EmbroiderY ART

 The Stardust Flowing Inside My Veins - Detail Image 2

-The Wave - (Oil Pastel and Embroidery) 11in x 14in Stretched Canvas Panel.
+The Wave - (Oil Pastel, Cotton and Silk Embroidery Thread) 11in x 14in on Stretched Canvas Panel.
 This stand-alone piece is my interpretation and homage to Hokusai's The Wave.

-Breathing Underwater - (Watercolor, Watercolor Crayon, Embroidery) 16in x 20in Stretched Canvas Panel.
+Breathing Underwater - (Watercolor, Watercolor Crayon, Cotton and Silk Embroidery Thread) 16in x 20in on Stretched Canvas Panel.
 This stand-alone piece is an exploration of underwater plant life.

-Into the Sea of Memory - (Watercolor Crayon, Embroidery, Soft Pastel) 9in x 12in Mounted on Paper and Framed.
+Into the Sea of Memory - (Watercolor Crayon, Cotton and Silk Embroidery Thread, Soft Pastel) 9in x 12in Mounted on Paper and Framed.
 This piece is about looking into our memories and looking for those shining jewels that help get us through tough times, even when we are close to giving up.
 There are cherished memories that help to keep us afloat and keep our fire of life alight, especially when the embers are close to going out.